 Frightfest presents Living with Chucky, available to rent or buy now.

-In 2020, the daughter of Chucky puppeteer Tony Gardner, Kyra Elise Gardner, released a short Florida State University film exploring the Chucky family (see above).
-This short would bring together the filmmakers, writers, puppeteers, actors and producers who have dedicated thirty years to a psycho doll born from all our childhood nightmares.
-However, the seven-minute short hardly seemed enough considering the extensive story of Chucky’s rise to fame.
+In 2020, the daughter of Chucky puppeteer Tony Gardner, Kyra Elise Gardner, released a short Florida State University film exploring the Chucky family.
+This short would bring together the filmmakers, writers, puppeteers, actors and producers who have dedicated thirty years to a psycho doll born from our childhood nightmares.
+However, this seven-minute short hardly seemed long enough considering the extensive story of Chucky’s rise to fame.
 In recent years, the horror movie doc has become something of a must, from Crystal Lake Memories: The Complete History of Friday the 13th to Never Sleep Again: The Elm Street Legacy.
 It is, therefore, surprising that it’s taken so long for Chucky to have his moment in the spotlight.
 Gardner delightfully builds on her 2020 short while veering away from the standard ‘making-of-documentary’ by exploring the unique creative family born from the pint-sized killer’s movies.

 Living with Chucky is a delightful ode to horror, comedy, puppeteering and the willingness to be bold and innovative on a limited budget.
 Over thirty years since Child’s Play hit our cinemas screens, a small and ferocious doll in dungarees continues to take us by surprise, and long may he do so.